Hogan sets out trade plans at commissioner grilling

 Hogan pointed to a July deal on importing more beef from the US, which he said is an example of the EU's willingness to solve problems through dialogue.

-Hogan also pledged that he will his "utmost to prevent the collapse of the WTO dispute settlement mechanism".
+Hogan also pledged that he will do his "utmost to prevent the collapse of the WTO dispute settlement mechanism".

 There are fears the WTO's main trade arbitration body will fail because the US has been blocking the appointment of judges.